U.S. Income Tax History: How Tax Rates and Revenue Have Changed Since 1862

 • Individual income taxes are the largest source of revenue for the government

-• The 16th Amendment gave Congress “the power to lay and collect taxes on incomes”
+• The 16th Amendment gave Congress “the power to lay and collect taxes on incomes.”

 • History has shown that tax revenues increase when rates are cut

 Taxes have been part of our country’s history from the very beginning – No Taxation Without Representation!
 Some have said that the only two constants in life are death and taxes.
-Today, the tax code has become so complex that you could spend as much time as you wanted to be buried in resources and still have more to learn.
+Today, the tax code has become so complex that you could spend as much time as you want buried in resources and still have more to learn.
 When most people think of taxes, they’re probably thinking of the individual income tax.

 The individual income tax is the largest source of revenue for the federal government, accounting for close to half of the tax revenue each year (corporate income taxes account for only about 7% of the federal revenue).
 So, rather than dive into a specific technical area of the tax code, we are instead going to revisit a few highlights in the history of the individual income tax in our country.

 In 1862, President Lincoln signed a bill into law that instituted our nation’s first income tax.
 Incomes between $600 and $10,000 were taxed at 3%, while incomes over $10,000 were taxed at 5%.
-Ten years later the income tax was repealed.
+Ten years later, the income tax was repealed.
 For the next 40+ years, the government collected 90% of its revenue from taxes on liquor, beer, wine, and tobacco.

-More recently, in 2017 President Trump signed the Tax Cuts and Jobs Act into law.
+More recently, in 2017, President Trump signed the Tax Cuts and Jobs Act into law.
 This was the most significant piece of tax legislation since 1986.
 Among the changes were reforms to the alternative minimum tax, nearly doubling the standard deduction, and lower marginal rates across the tax brackets.

 Tax Rates and Revenues Collected